-A little stress can keep you on your toes and help you get things done, but persistent stress reduces productivity and is probably doing you damage.
+A little stress can keep you on your toes, keep motivation levels high, and help you get things done, but persistent high-level stress reduces productivity, impairs decision making and is probably doing you damage.
 Stress is also a contributing factor to many farm injuries.

 Stress can affect many areas of the body including the nervous system, memory, the ability to fight off infection, cardiovascular health, pain and gut problems.
 Everyone reacts differently to potentially stressful situations.
-This can depend on your personality or other things that are going on in your life.
+This can depend on your personality, the extent of your support network or other things that are going on in your life.